apigee/devrel/labs/cicd-artifact-store/README.md

  1. Select an existing Apigee X or hybrid org.
 Signup for an Apigee trial otherwise.
- 2. In GCS, create a bucket in the same region as your Apigee org
+ 2. In Google Cloud Storage(GCS), create a bucket in the same region as your Apigee org
- 3. In IAM, grant following roles to default Cloud Build service account *[project_number]@cloudbuild.gserviceaccount.com*
+ 3. In Identity and Access Management(IAM), grant following roles to default Cloud Build service account *[project_number]@cloudbuild.gserviceaccount.com*
        * Apigee API Admin
        * Apigee Environment Admin